 How Hard Will Treatment Be?

 The hardest part of your withdrawal will likely be the length of your symptoms and learning to cope with them.
 But there are many treatment options that can help minimize these issues while you are in medically assisted withdrawal or detox.
 It will be much easier for you to go through the process of withdrawal from amphetamines under a doctor’s care than without any type of medical assistance.
-If you have more questions, call 800-768-8728.
+If you have more questions, call 800-768-8728(Who Answers?).